CSS Industries: CSS Industries, Inc. 1985–present

 CSS Industries was established by Farber in 1985, with a new name to reflect a diversified strategy.
 CSS completed its first acquisition in January 1985 with the purchase of Rapidforms, Inc. of Thorofare, New Jersey. designed and manufactured a variety of business forms.
 It was sold in December 1997.
 In 1986, CSS acquired Ellisco Co., a manufacturer of metal containers in standard and customized formats.
 Ellisco's manufacturing locations included sites in Pennsylvania, Maryland, Ohio, and West Virginia.
 CSS sold the subsidiary to U.S. Can in 1994..

 CSS added gift wrap and related products to its line of businesses with the 1988 acquisition of Paper Magic Group.
 Paper Magic designed, manufactured, and distributed seasonal and everyday paper products for gift giving and holiday celebrations.
 The company also obtained licenses to produce certain products with imprints of cartoon characters, including Care Bears, Teenage Mutant Ninja Turtles, and Walt Disney characters.
 In 1991, Paper Magic acquired Spearhead Industries of Eden Prairie, Minnesota, a manufacturer of Halloween and Easter products.
 In 1995 Paper Magic acquired Cleo, Inc., a manufacturer of gift wrap and trim, primarily for the Christmas season, as well as Topstone Industries, Inc., a manufacturer of Halloween products and novelties, and Illusive Concepts, a manufacturer of latex masks, accessories and decorative displays.

 In 1993, CSS acquired Berwick Industries, Inc., a ribbon and bow manufacturer and integrated it into Paper Magic.
 In March 2002, Berwick acquired business assets of C. M. Offray & Son, Inc. (a producer and supplier of narrow woven ribbon) and merged them into Berwick.
 In August 2008, Berwick Offray LLC acquired Hampshire Paper Corp., a manufacturer and supplier of waxed tissue, paper, foil and foil decorative packaging to the wholesale floral and horticultural industries.

 In the mid-2000s, CSS was reorganized into three affiliates: Berwick Offray (the world's largest manufacturer and distributor of decorative ribbons and bows); Cleo (the premier provider of seasonal gift packaging products); and the Paper Magic Group (a manufacturer of a vast array of seasonal merchandise - ranging from greeting cards to Halloween costumes).
 The C. R. Gibson business was acquired on December 3, 2007, and in May 2008, it acquired iota, a designer, marketer and seller of stationery products, such as note cards, gift wrap and journals.
 CSS announced on May 25, 2011, that Cleo would be shut down as of December 31, 2011.

-CSS acquired the McCall Pattern Company (parent of Butterick and Vogue Patterns).
-In 2017, CSS acquired Simplicity Pattern.
+CSS acquired the McCall Pattern Company (parent of Butterick and Vogue Patterns) in December 2016, and then in November 2017 went on to acquire Simplicity Pattern.

-In January 2020, CSS was acquired by IG design group for $88 million.
+In January 2020, CSS was acquired by the British company IG Design Group plc, via its American subsidiary, Design Group Americas Inc. for $88 million.